GenericMage/CoinClash/Type-A/Documentation/SIStorageDocs.md

 # SIStorage Contract Documentation

 ## Overview
-The `SIStorage` contract, implemented in Solidity (^0.8.2), serves as a storage layer for trading positions in the isolated margin strategy system, extracting and managing position-related state variables and view functions from `SSIsolatedDriver.sol`, `SSDPositionPartial.sol`, and `SSDUtilityPartial.sol`.
-It integrates with external interfaces (`ISSListing`, `ISSAgent`, `ISSLiquidityTemplate`) and uses `IERC20` for token operations and `Ownable` for administrative control, focusing on storing position data, tracking open interest, and providing view functions without handling execution logic like position creation, closure, or margin transfers.
+The `SIStorage` contract, implemented in Solidity (^0.8.2), serves as a storage layer for trading positions in the isolated margin strategy system.
+It extracts and manages position-related state variables and view functions from `SSIsolatedDriver.sol`, `SSDPositionPartial.sol`, and `SSDUtilityPartial.sol`.
+The contract integrates with external interfaces (`ISSListing`, `ISSAgent`, `ISSLiquidityTemplate`) and uses `IERC20` for token operations and `Ownable` for administrative control.
+It focuses on storing position data, tracking open interest, and providing view functions without handling execution logic like position creation, closure, or margin transfers.

 **SPDX License:** BSL-1.1 - Peng Protocol 2025

-**Version:** 0.0.3 (last updated 2025-07-20)
+**Version:** 0.0.4 (last updated 2025-08-07)

+**Recent Changes:**
+- **2025-08-07**: Replaced hyphen-delimited strings in `SIUpdate` with structured arrays (`CoreParams`, `PriceParams`, `MarginParams`, `LeverageParams`, `RiskParams`, `TokenAndInterestParams`, `PositionArrayParams`).
+Added `ErrorLogged` event and detailed error messages for better debugging.
+Restructured `SIUpdate` for early input validation.
+Removed `SafeERC20`, imported `IERC20`.
+Added try-catch for external calls in `PositionHealthView`, `AggregateMarginByToken`, `LiquidationRiskCount`, and `normalizePrice` for graceful degradation.

 ## State Variables
 - **DECIMAL_PRECISION** (uint256, constant, public): Set to 1e18 for normalizing amounts and prices across token decimals.